ustwo/ustwo.com-frontend/README.md

 * `make vault-rm` — Removes the vault.
 * `make provision-data` — Provisions the remote server.
 * `make provision-vault` — Provisions the remote server with sensitive data.
+* `make proxy-build` — Builds the static proxy.
+* `make proxy-push` — Pushes the static proxy to the Docker Hub.
+* `make proxy-pull` — Pulls the static proxy from the Docker Hub.
+* `make static-create` — Creates the static proxy.
+* `make static-rm` — Removes the static proxy.

 ## Style guide (WIP)